 - Visual Acuity testing helps determine how much peripheral vision you have

-- An Eye Examination completed by the ophthalmologist or an optometrist includes
+- An Eye Exam completed by the ophthalmologist or an optometrist includes:

 - Examination of the external parts of your eyes, including the whites of your eyes, the iris, pupil, eyelids and eyelashes

-- A dilated internal eye exam allows the doctor to observes the retina and optic nerve
+- A dilated internal eye exam allows the doctor to observe the retina and optic nerve

-- They may test the fluid pressure within your eyes to check for possible glaucoma
+- They may test the fluid pressure within your eyes to check for signs of glaucoma

-The doctor will then be able to determine if the visual problems you currently have are normal age-related changes, or are disease-related changes.
-They may order additional testing, refer you to another doctor or specialist, or advise other treatments as needed.
-If the doctor diagnosis a medical reason such as cataract or conjunctivitis, it will be billed as a medical eye examination.
-If the doctor diagnosis is related to normal age-related changes in your vision such as nearsightedness or astigmatism, it will be billed as a routine eye examination.
+The doctor can determine if the visual problems you currently have are normal age-related changes, or are disease-related changes.
+He or she may order additional testing, refer you to another doctor or specialist, or recommend a treatment.
+If the doctor’s diagnosis is medical, such as cataracts or conjunctivitis, it will be billed as a Medical Eye Exam.
+If the diagnosis is related to normal age-related changes in your vision, such as nearsightedness or astigmatism, it will be billed as a Routine Eye Exam.